Professional Development

 - Instructors: Amanda Beeler and Summer Sorrells

-- Meetings: There will be four required virtual meetings during the course: August 25, September 15, October 6, and October 20, 2022
+- Meetings: There will be four required virtual evening meetings during the course:

 - Course Flyer